Sour Cream-Leek Biscuits

 - 1/2 teaspoon salt

 - 1/4 teaspoon baking soda

 - Preheat oven to 400°.
 In a small skillet over medium heat, melt 1 tablespoon butter.
 Add leeks; cook until tender, 6-7 minutes.
 Cool.

 - Whisk together flour, baking powder, salt and baking soda.
 Cut in remaining butter until mixture resembles coarse crumbs.
 Stir in leeks, sour cream and water just until moistened.
 Turn onto a lightly floured surface; knead 8-10 times.

 - Pat or roll out to 1/2-in. thickness; cut with a floured 2-1/2-in. biscuit cutter.
-Place biscuits 2 in. apart on an ungreased baking sheet; bake until golden brown, 12-16 minutes.
+Place in a cast-iron or other ovenproof skillet.
+Bake until golden brown, 12-16 minutes.
 Serve warm.
-Yield: about 1 dozen.

-Originally published as Sour Cream-Leek Biscuits in Taste of Home February/March 2017
+Originally published as Leek Biscuits in Taste of Home February/March 2017